Video resolution: 1920x1080p (full HD)

-There’s also the Arlo Pro 3 Floodlight, which acts as a security light to illuminate when motion is detected as well as recording footage.
+The Arlo Pro 3 Floodlight also acts as a security light to illuminate when motion is detected and record footage.

-The Arlo Pro 4, which is currently only available in the US and Australia but will be launching in the UK on July 1, 2021, offers all the benefits of the Arlo Pro but doesn't require a base station to connect to Wi-Fi.
+The Arlo Pro 4 offers all the benefits of the Arlo Pro but doesn't require a base station to connect to Wi-Fi.

-You're still with us right?
-Good, because we’ve not finished, just yet.
-Arlo also offers three cameras in its Essential range, which is a more affordable range of FullHD cameras that don't require a base station.
+You're still with us, right?
+Good, because we're not finished just yet.
+Arlo also offers three cameras in its Essential range, a more affordable range of FullHD cameras that don't require a base station.

-Arlo also has two video doorbells that records footage in a resolution of 1536p and in a 1:1 aspect ratio so you can see the full length of someone on your doorstep - the only difference between the two is the way they are powered; the Arlo Video Doorbell is wired, while the Arlo Essential Video Doorbell Wire Free uses a rechargeable battery.
+Arlo also has two video doorbells that record footage in a resolution of 1536p and a 1:1 aspect ratio so you can see the full length of someone on your doorstep - the only difference between the two is the way they are powered; the Arlo Video Doorbell is wired, while the Arlo Essential Video Doorbell Wire-Free uses a rechargeable battery.

 These are joined by the new Ring Video Doorbell 4, which can be battery operated or mains powered.
 It records in Color Full HD but doesn’t have the 1:1 aspect ratio of the Video Doorbell Pro 2.

-Next up is the Stick Up Cam, which comes in battery- or mains-powered versions and can be used indoors as well as outside.
+Next is the Stick Up Cam, which comes in battery- or mains-powered versions and can be used indoors and outside.

-Ring Spotlight Cam is another outdoor security camera that takes the Stick Up Cam’s spotlight and uses it to illuminate when motion is detected, while the Ring Floodlight Cam has two 1,000 lumen floodlights (the average ceiling light is around 800 lumens) instead of a single spotlight.
+Ring Spotlight Cam is another outdoor security camera that takes the Stick Up Cam’s spotlight and uses it to illuminate when motion is detected.
+At the same time, the Ring Floodlight Cam has two 1,000-lumen floodlights (the average ceiling light is around 800 lumens) instead of a single spotlight.

-The newer Ring Floodlight Cam Pro is also available to pre-order and builds on its predecessor with a sleeker look and some handy laser-based motion detection features also found on the Ring Video Doorbell Pro 2 that should help reduce unwanted activity alerts.
+The newer Ring Floodlight Cam Pro is also available to pre-order.
+It builds on its predecessor with a sleeker look, and some handy laser-based motion detection features also found on the Ring Video Doorbell Pro 2 that should help reduce unwanted activity alerts.